super-ming/Singapore-Neighborhood-Map/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Therefore, the default service worker only works in production build.

+To run a production build in the project directory :

+### `npm run build`
+### `serve -s build`

+This will run on http://localhost:5000.

 ## Dependencies